If you're trying to sell a home, you should know these things before 2022

 2nd - Realtor.com in the US or realtor.ca in Canada

-Run by the National Association of Realtors, this site is also part of Investopedia’s 7 Best Real Estate Websites of 2021 and hailed as the “Most Accurate” website of 2021 by the same site.
+Run by the National Association of Realtors, this site is also part of Investopedia's 7 Best Real Estate Websites of 2021 and hailed as the "Most Accurate" website of 2021.

 3rd - Redfin

-Last but definitely not least among the best real estate websites in 2021.
+Last but not least, among the best real estate websites in 2021.

-If you’re from the US, see if you’re listing on sites that customers find most appealing, and make sure to list your properties on these sites next year.
-If you’re from Canada, use realtor.ca, this site doesn't just provide listings, it also provides free data which you may need to further position your marketing strategy.
+If you're from the US, see if you're listing on sites that customers find most appealing, and make sure to list your properties on these sites next year.
+If you're from Canada, use realtor.ca, this site doesn't just provide listings; it also offers free data, which you may need to position your marketing strategy further.

-Make use of the available reports found in popular real-estate websites like the one we have shared above.
-Those sites, mainly Zillow and realtor.ca, provide a wide database of all the houses they sold recently and a lot more.
-Once you are able to gather those data from the sites mentioned, you will be able to identify the value of your properties which helps you prevent incurring unnecessary costs in the future.
+Use the available reports on popular real-estate websites like the one we shared above.
+Those sites, mainly Zillow and realtor.ca, provide a comprehensive database of all the houses they sold recently and much more.
+Once you can gather those data from the sites mentioned, you will be able to identify the value of your properties which helps you prevent incurring unnecessary costs in the future.